GarrettArm/gnatty/DockerApproach/README.md

   - windows 10:

-    - install github app from desktop.github.com
-    - clone this repo from https://github.com/lsulibraries/Drupal8Scaffoldings
     - install docker app from https://docs.docker.com/docker-for-windows/install/
         - you may need to create a free docker account
         - "Use linux containers"
         - Hyper-V and Containers must be enabled in your Windows install.
 Docker will attempt to enable them.
         - you may need to restart your computer.
     - go to docker toolbar icon, right-click, 'Settings'. in Settings panel, do 'Shared Drive', enable drive sharing on the C drive (or whichever drive the repo was cloned to).
 (This setting allows docker access to "Drupal8Scaffoldings" folder, but not any other folder on C.)
-    - open gitbash
+    - open PowerShell or gitbash (but not PowerShell ISE)
         - try `docker -v` and `docker-compose -v` to see whether they both installed
         - try `docker run hello-world` (this will pull an image from the repo & run it)